RJT1990/pyflux/README.md

 See some examples, model explanations and documentation at [PyFlux.com](http://www.pyflux.com/).
 PyFlux is still only alpha software and can become much better and faster with your contributions! - see [here](https://github.com/RJT1990/pyflux/wiki/Contribution-Guidelines) for guidelines on how you can get involved.

+A new release is coming in the first week of November!
+Including faster inference, new distributions, more intuitive API, and new model types!

 ## Models

 - [ARIMA models](http://www.pyflux.com/arima-models)